ladylavender/LandComp/README.md

   hexagonal grid
 - the geometry of the landscape data should have projected coordinates (i.e. WGS84 is useless)

+### Example for using regular square grid

+Let’s have a look at the square grid data.

 ``` r
 suppressPackageStartupMessages(library("sf"))